datnguye/sqlmesh-demo/README.md

 - New concept with `plan` & `apply`, and the virtual environment defaults to `prod` 👍
 - It creates DuckDB files by default and do transformation smoothly 🎉
 - Project skeleton looks similar to dbt, but not quite, there are new things such as: `audit`, only `config.yml` (not dealing with `dbt_project.yml` and `profiles.yml`) 🎉
-- Everything based `model` e.g. for a seed file we need to create a corresponding model.sql file, same for source files, no model global config 👍
+- Everything based `model` e.g. for a seed file we need to create a corresponding model.sql file, same for source files 👀
+- No model global config 👀
 - Each model has the individual config (kind, cron, grain) and the `SELECT` statement which are similar idea to dbt, but no Jinja syntax here! 🎉
 - Great Web IDE with data lineage 🎉
 - Oh wow! `sqlmesh prompt` command - LLM 🎉